 If you’re looking for ways to stay warm without a heater just because of the high electricity bills, then shifting to smart heating would solve your problem.

-You can use a smart thermostat or a smart AC controller that works with mini-split, window, or portable units.
+You can use a smart thermostat for central and room units.
 They allow you to remotely control your unit using your phone and maintain your ideal room temperature.

 These smart climate control devices solve all your winter woes.
 With next-gen features, you can make sure you’re not running your heat pump unnecessarily.
 For example, if you forget to turn your unit off when going out, it will automatically turn off using the geofencing feature.
 You can set schedules to avoid running your unit all the time.
 Plus, you can keep track of your heat pump usage.
 You can see your daily, weekly, and monthly usage patterns in the mobile app.
 This can help you make any necessary changes to lower your electricity bill.

-Smart heat pump controllers like Cielo Breez Plus or Cielo Breez Eco can help you cut heating bills by up to 25%.
+Smart mini-split thermostats like Cielo Breez Max can help you cut heating bills by up to 25%.

 Related: What Temperature to Set Your Thermostat in Winter?